 Yet so few of us realize that make-up should have the same careful color-scheming.
 In a word you must ensemble your make-up as well as your costumes.
 Then only will you be seen in your best light, your eyes colorful and starry; your cheeks gay with a youthful blush; your lips a warm, inviting accent.

-Naturally, women who wanted to combine make-up from different brands got very little help from cosmetic companies on how to coordinate them.
-Magazines sometimes came to the rescue here, providing information about equivalent colours across a range of make-up lines.
+Naturally, women who wanted to combine make-up from different brands got very little help from cosmetic companies on how to do this.
+Magazines sometimes came to the rescue here, providing information about equivalent colours across a range of companies.

 Colour cards could be used to give customers an idea of the shade ranges a company produced but they did not explain how the colours were to be combined.